Daniel Kaluuya

 Personal Details

-London-born Daniel Kaluuya’s parents are Damalie Namusoke and Stephen Kaluuya, both originally from Uganda.
-Kaluuya was raised by his mother Damalie and did not see his father Stephen until he was 15 years old.
+London-born Daniel Kaluuya’s parents are Damalie Namusoke and Stephen Kaluuya, originally from Uganda.
+Kaluuya was raised by his mother Damalie and did not see his father Stephen until he was 15.
 At 9, he wrote his first play and performed as a child actor at the Anna Scher Theatre School and WAC Arts, as well as in London improv theater.

 Filmography